JaKooLit/Fedora-Hyprland/README.md

 ./install.sh
 ```
 ### ✨ for ZSH and OH-MY-ZSH installation
-> do this once installed and script are completed; do the following to change the default shell zsh
+> do this once installed and script completed; do the following to change the default shell zsh
 ```bash
 chsh -s $(which zsh)
 zsh